Christian Science: Metaphysical family

 Charles S. Braden, 1963: "[I]t was in America that [mesmerism] ... gave rise to a complex of religious faiths varying from one another in significant ways, but all agreeing upon the central fact that healing and for that matter every good thing is possible through a right relationship with the ultimate power in the Universe, Creative Mind—called God, Principle, Life, Wisdom ..."This broad complex of religions is sometimes described by the rather general term 'metaphysical' ...
 The general movement has proliferated in many directions.
 Two main streams seem most vigorous: one is called Christian Science; the other, which no single name adequately describes, has come rather generally to be known as New Thought.")
 From the 1890s, the liberal section of the movement became known as New Thought, in part to distinguish it from the more authoritarian Christian Science.

 The term metaphysical referred to the movement's philosophical idealism, a belief in the primacy of the mental world.
 (Note: John K. Simmons, 1995: "The broad descriptive term 'metaphysical' is not used in a manner common to the trained philosopher.
 Instead, it denotes the primacy of Mind as the controlling factor in human experience.
 At the heart of the metaphysical perspective is the theological/ontological affirmation that God is perfect Mind and human beings, in reality, exist in a state of eternal manifestation of that Divine Mind.")
 Adherents believed that material phenomena were the result of mental states, a view expressed as "life is consciousness" and "God is mind."
-The supreme cause was referred to as Divine Mind, Truth, God, Love, Life, Spirit, Principle or Father–Mother, reflecting elements of Plato, Hinduism, Berkeley, Hegel, Swedenborg, and transcendentalism.
+The supreme cause was referred to as Divine Mind, Truth, God, Love, Life, Spirit, Principle or Father–Mother.
+William James and others intuited an association with elements of Plato, Hinduism, Berkeley, Hegel, Swedenborg, and transcendentalism.